janjongboom/mbed-http-integration-test/README.md

 # Mbed OS Integration Test example

 This is an example application that contains simple integration tests that can be ran with Greentea.
 It also contains a host runner example that runs on the computer, and can be used to communicate back and forth from the device.
+More information can be found in the [Testing tools](https://os.mbed.com/docs/latest/tools/testing.html) section in the Mbed OS documentation.

 [Here's a video](https://www.youtube.com/watch?v=SGHJiI7BUYM).